ghiggi/radar_api/README.md

 Data are retrieved directly from cloud buckets.
 Current radar networks supported are: NEXRAD, SIDEAM and FMI.

-The list of available radar networks and radars can be retrieved using:
+The list of available radars can be retrieved using:

 ```python
 import radar_api